-The Jean & Ric Edelman Fossil Park ("Fossil Park"), a 44,000 square foot museum and dig site in Mantua New Jersey is currently under construction which will provide researchers with the best window, east of the Mississippi, into the Cretaceous Period - the heyday of the dinosaurs.
+Mantua Township: The Jean & Ric Edelman Fossil Park ("Fossil Park"), a 44,000 square foot museum and dig site that opened in March 2025 provides researchers with the best window, east of the Mississippi, into the Cretaceous Period - the heyday of dinosaurs.
 The Fossil Park is five miles from Main Campus and will be part of the University's School of Earth & Environment.
-With access to the Fossil Park, Rowan students will have an unprecedented opportunity to perform and observe research pertaining to the period of extinction of the dinosaurs.
-It is anticipated that each week in the Fall and
+In addition to the Fossil Park, the Rowan Medical Center in Sewell is located on the Gloucester County campus of RCSJ and is the home for the Rowan Integrated Special Needs ("RISN") Center.
+In September 2024, construction began on 12,389 square foot addition that will expand degree offerings to meet the health care needs of the region and nation with a new Master of Physician Assistant (PA) Studies program.
+The new building will feature a state-of-the-art simulation center, a clinical skills lab, and a fully equipped modern cadaver anatomy lab.